-Israeli airstrikes on Gaza continue even as hopes for a cease-fire grow
+Israeli airstrikes, Palestinian rockets continue even as hopes for a cease-fire grow

 The cross-border exchanges this week have pitted Israel against Islamic Jihad, the second-largest militant group in Gaza after the territory’s Hamas rulers.
 Since Tuesday, Israel says its strikes have killed five senior Islamic Jihad figures.
 Islamic Jihad has retaliated with over 800 rockets fire toward densely populated parts of Israel.
 In that time, Israel’s military said it has used airstrikes to hit at least 215 targets in Gaza, including rocket and mortar launch sites and militants preparing to use them.

-The civilians deaths have already drawn condemnation from the Arab world and concern from the United States and Europe.
+The civilians deaths have drawn condemnation from the Arab world and concern from the United States and Europe.
 In its past four wars against Hamas, Israel has repeatedly faced accusations of war crimes due to the high civilian death tolls and its use of heavy weapons against the crowded enclave.
 Israel, in turn, contends that Palestinian militant groups use civilians as human shields by fighting in their midst.

 Hamas, the de facto civilian government with an army of some 30,000 in Gaza, has sought to maintain its truce with Israel while attempting to keep abysmal living conditions in the blockaded enclave from spiraling since a devastating 11-day war in 2021 that killed over 260 Palestinians.
 The group, which seized control of Gaza in 2007, has sat out this round of fighting — as it did a similar burst of violence last summer.
 In a sign of restraint, Israel has limited its airstrikes to Islamic Jihad targets.

 Both sides had seemed on the brink of a cease-fire before the eruption of Thursday’s violence.
-Friday’s relative quiet boosted hopes of progress.
+Friday’s relative calm boosted hopes of progress.

-Hamas officials told local media early Friday that Egypt was ramping up its diplomatic efforts to stop the fighting through “intensive contacts” with both Hamas and Islamic Jihad.
+Hamas officials told local media that Egypt was ramping up its diplomatic efforts to stop the fighting through “intensive contacts” with both Hamas and Islamic Jihad.

 Islamic Jihad figures have sent mixed signals about the cease-fire talks.
-Senior official Ihasan Attaya complained early Friday that the mediators “have been unable to provide us with any guarantees.”
+Senior official Ihsan Attaya complained early Friday that the mediators “have been unable to provide us with any guarantees.”
 A sticking point has been Islamic Jihad’s demands that Israel cease its policy of targeted killings, Attaya said.

 This week’s battles began when Israel launched, on Tuesday, simultaneous airstrikes that killed three Islamic Jihad commanders along with some of their wives and children as they slept in their homes.
 Israel said it was retaliating for a barrage of rocket fire launched last week by Islamic Jihad following the death of one of its West Bank members, Khader Adnan, from a hunger strike while in Israeli custody.

-This week’s airstrikes and rockets have shifted the focus of conflict back to Gaza after months of surging violence in the occupied West Bank under Israel’s most right-wing government in history.
+The airstrikes and rockets have shifted the focus of conflict back to Gaza after months of surging violence in the occupied West Bank under Israel’s most right-wing government in history.

 Israel has been carrying out near-nightly arrest raids in the West Bank that have killed 109 Palestinians so far this year — the highest such death toll in two decades.
 At least half of the dead are affiliated with militant groups, according to a tally by The Associated Press.
 At least 20 people have been killed in Palestinian attacks targeting Israelis during that time.